NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/weCapabilities.rst

 Cababilities
 ************

-**Version 2.0.0** of |app| was released **Sept 29, 2019**.
+**Version 2.3.0** of |app| was released **March 2023**.
 The following lists the functionality available in this current version.
 (Note: New features and fixes in this release are marked :blue:`blue` in the following list of features.)

 Structural Information Model